Yaakov Neuburger: Education

+Focus

-Rabbi Neuburger is one of the most authoritative Rabbis in YU regarding issues related to marital relationships and the purity of the Jewish home.
+Rabbi Neuburger is one of the most authoritative rabbis in Yeshiva University regarding issues related to marital relationships and the purity of the Jewish home.
 He offers his services to help young men train for married life, and prepare to build a proper Jewish home, built on Jewish law and spirit.

+Works

+Rabbi Neuburger is also the author of "Ikvei Moshe".
+There are two volumes of Ikvei Moshe so far: on Keiztad Mevarchim (the sixth chapter of Tractate Berachot) and on Tractate Sanhedrin of the Talmud.